The Original Series Reading List lacks a main ongoing storyline that is the hallmark of the other series'

 Many The Original Series stories in the last two decades have included elements of

 the wider Lit-verse, so many novels, short stories, comics, and audiobooks are connected due to various references in other books, or to other books.
 These references are mentioned in the notes.

 Nine other short stories or novellas are also connected: five from Enterprise Logs (which shares references among several connected novels), two from Deep Space Nine: The Lives of Dax (which ties into the Deep Space Nine Post-Finale Series), one from The Brave and the Bold duology (which ties into the Gorkon series), and one from Seven Deadly Sins (which ties into three Lit-verse series.)

 Five novels and one ebook in other series cross over with The Original Series: Discovery: Drastic Measures, Discovery: Desperate Hours, Department of Temporal Investigations: Forgotten History, Vanguard: Harbinger, Vanguard: Storming Heaven, and Vanguard: In Tempest's Wake.

 Also included are the stories from Constellations (one story of which is referenced in The Next Generation: Before Dishonor), and Mere Anarchy (which references several other stories.)
-Various references in parts of the Crew series, New Visions: Issue #5, the Year Five series, the Wildstorm Star Trek Special, the DC Volume 2 Special #2, and the anthology New Worlds, New Civilizations connect The Original Series stories from those works.
+Various references in parts of the Crew series, New Visions: Issue #5, Peter Pan Record #1, the Year Five series, the Wildstorm Star Trek Special, Star Trek #400, and the DC Volume 2 Special #2 connect The Original Series stories from those works.

 The Original Series Reading List stops at the disappearance of James T. Kirk aboard the Enterprise-B and all storylines transfer to "The Lost Era", the Early 24th Century Reading List.